Statistical Treatment Rules under Social Interaction: Multinomial Empirical Success Rule

 In Tables \ref{table0.1}--\ref{table0.99}, we summarize the experiment results.
+We denote the upper bound with $X$ in bold when it becomes smaller than the lower bound without $X$.
 The sufficient sample size is as low as $N=21$ when $\Pr(X=low)= 0.1$, $N=18$ when $\Pr(X=low)= 0.5,$ $N=68$ when $\Pr(X=low)= 0.9,$ and $N=5875$ when $\Pr(X=low)= 0.99.$ In each table, We also provide a breakdown of the sample sizes in each partition.
-This numerical study shows that covariate-dependent treatment rules can be justified with relatively small sample sizes.
+This numerical study shows that covariate-dependent treatment rules can be justified with relatively small sample sizes unless the sizes of heterogeneous groups are quite uneven, e.g.\ $\Pr(X=low)=0.99$.